-• My Joshua Tree series, Zone of Transformation: Nature in the High Desert, has been published under the direction of Datz Press in Seoul.
-The limited edition of 300 offset, stitched, hard-cover books should arrive around the end of July.
-Custom slipcases for 10 copies are being made by Klaus Rotzscher in Berkeley as part of the Special Edition to be packaged with a print.
+My Joshua Tree series, Zone of Transformation: Nature in the High Desert, has been self-published under the direction of Datz Press in Seoul.
+It is a limited edition of 300 offset, stitched, hard-cover books.
+Custom slipcases for 10 copies were made by Klaus Rotzscher in Berkeley as part of the Special Edition packaged with a print.

-• The handmade-book version of the Strangeness of Seeing project is nearly done.
-This is a set of two books, one containing all the horizontal images in the series, and one with the vertical images.
-Both books are fairly large and have full-bleed prints so the viewer can be immersed in the natural form and become tangled in the line.
-I presented prototype books at Photolucida in April to an enthusiastic reception then came back to the studio to produce the final books.
+The handmade-book version of the Strangeness of Seeing project is a set of two books, one containing all the horizontal images in the series, and one with the vertical images.
+Both books are 18 inches tall and have full-bleed prints so the viewer can be immersed in the imagery.
+I presented prototype books at Photolucida in April to an enthusiastic reception then came back to the studio to produce the final books over the summer.

 Bernheim was founded in 1929 as a place for people to find peace, understanding, and common interest in nature.
 The specific goal of the organization, which coincides with my own work, is to inspire the exploration of our deep connections with nature.